AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ### Interpretation
 Trading signals often form at points 2 & 3: at point 3 as entry signals into a correction phase within a confirmed trend, and at point 2 as a sub-trend in the trend direction of the superior trade.
-The definition of a trend at points 1 to 3 can be read in *Das große Buch der Markttechnik* by Michael Voigt (German only).
+The definition of a trend at points 1 to 3 can be read in "[*Das große Buch der Markttechnik*]" by Michael Voigt (German only).

 ### Visualization in the chart
 The parameter input settings define which trend sizes are shown in the chart and whether or not they are connected by a line.